 - Soup container – plastic with a snap on lid and suitable for freezer

 - Re-usable squeeze pouches – make sure that they are suitable for freezer use

 This could be a sturdy plastic bag with a lock, that you can keep upright in a large container and you can divide the smoothie into portions (say 1 cup or 250 ml).

 You can also use re-usable squeeze bags, specially designed for purees and smoothies.
 These are usually sold under children’s feeding kitchen accessories, but you can find adult sizes too.

 These are super practical because you can portion your smoothies well, freeze them and then take them with you (frozen) to the gym or work and they will defrost by the time you need them (keep them in another plastic bag or cover so that you don’t end up with a defrosted water from the outside of the bag) in your handbag or a purse.

 How long you can freeze smoothies for?

-Ideally, you want to use your smoothies as soon as you can, but once frozen your smoothies should be fine for 1-3 months depending on the ingredients you are using.
+Ideally, you want to use your smoothies as soon as you can, but once frozen your smoothies should be fine for 1-3 months (similarly to freezing jello) depending on the ingredients you are using.

 I’ve had some smoothies in my freezer for longer up to 6 months, but I’ve noticed that they don’t taste as great as when they are used up within a month.
 Especially if you add raw egg in smoothie make sure that you don’t store it in the freezer for too long.